aminul157246/group-study-client/README.md

    - Provide options to edit or delete assignments (if allowed by the instructor).

 ### 4. **Responsive Design**:
-   - You've already achieved this, but it's crucial!
-Ensure your website looks great and functions well on various devices (desktops, tablets, and mobile phones).
+   - My website looks great and functions well on various devices (desktops, tablets, and mobile phones).

 ### 5. **Privacy and Data Security**:
     - Ensure compliance with data protection regulations